Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Learning the Withheld Potion Pair

 \subsection{Analytical Study of Learning Stages}

-We observe multiple stages in the learning curve shown in Figure \ref{fig:4_way_edge_completion_performance}.
-To systematically study these stages, we factorize the task to define multiple interpretable events.
+We show the results in Figure \ref{fig:4_way_edge_completion_performance}, which shows multiple stages in the accuracy curve.
+We systematically study these stages by factorizing the task into interpretable events.

-\textbf{Sets and Events:} We define $T_{chem}$ as the set of eight stones in the support $S$ for any given chemistry $chem$.
-Because we withhold a potion pair from $T_{chem}$, we denote the target bearing half with $H_{chem}^{(other)}$ and the non-target bearing half with $H_{chem}^{(same)}$.
-For these sets, we define the following events for a given chemistry $chem$ and query $q$:
+\textbf{Sets and Events:} Consider the example chemistry ($chem$) in Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition} (left panel), from which we withhold one potion pair (Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition}, right panel).
+For a given chemistry $chem$, let $T_{chem}$ be the set of eight stones in the support $S$, containing the data for the remaining transitions.
+Withholding a potion pair creates two disconnected halves, one of them containing the query stone $x_i$, and the other containing the ground truth $y_i$.
+We denote the half containing $x_i$ as $H_{chem}^{(same)}$ and the half containing $y_i$ as $H_{chem}^{(other)}$.
+Solving the task requires narrowing the predictions along these constraints.
+Given a chemistry $chem$, query $q_i$, and prediction $\hat y_i$, we define:

-These events correspond to meaningful structural properties of the task and \textit{sub-skills} that the model must achieve to solve the task.
-For instance, $A$ is a meaningful event because the correct answer $(y)$ is always in the support set $(S)$.
-Similarly, $B$ is a meaningful event because the application of the withheld potion pair always moves stones between halves, so identifying the correct half is a necessary intermediate step to learn the task\footnote{Our goal is not to outline every possible stage, but rather study how the stages are learned.
-While interesting, outlining every possible stage is intractable.}.

-By the chain rule, we obtain the total accuracy as the product of the conditional probabilities:
+These events leverage meaningful structural properties of the task and represent \textit{sub-skills} that the model must achieve to solve the task.
+For instance, $A$ is a meaningful event because the correct answer $(y_i)$ is always in $T_{chem}$, reflecting whether the model has learned to restrict its predictions from the global space of 108 stones to the current chemistry.
+Similarly, $B$ is a meaningful event because withholding transitions for a potion pair produces two disconnected halves and applying the withheld transition moves stones between halves, so identifying the correct half is a necessary step to learn the task.
+By the chain rule, the overall accuracy in Figure \ref{fig:4_way_edge_completion_performance} is the product of the conditional probabilities: